 Our sea kayaking routes are planned to maximize your chances to kayak with orcas.
 We don’t see them every time, but about 2/3rds of our kayak trip guests enjoy killer whale sightings.
 Remember, these are wild orca whales and they don't perform on schedule, so we can't guarantee success on every kayak trip!

 Sadly, there are a several companies that advertise kayaking with the orcas in the San Juan Islands that never actually kayak in the primary orca whale watching area.
-Although they may get lucky and see them a couple of times over the entire summer, they certainly won't be seeing them on a daily basis like we do along the western edge of the San Juan Islands in the prime killer whale feeding area.
+Although they may get lucky and see them a couple of times over the entire summer, we see them sometimes several times in a single day on our San Juan Island kayak routes in the prime killer whale hunting area.

-A few other kayaking companies briefly visit the primary orca whale watching zone for a fraction of the tour, but spending too little time in the proper location is another formula for failure.
-Insufficient time in the orca whale watching zone greatly reduces the odds of kayaking with the orcas.
-Several hours of being in the right places is required for successful killer whale watching.
+A few other kayaking companies briefly visit the primary orca whale watching zone for a fraction of the tour, but too little time in the proper location is another formula for failure.
+Insufficient time in the killer whale whale watching zone greatly reduces the odds of kayaking with orcas.
+Several hours of kayaking in the right place is required for successful killer whale watching.

 Worse yet, some kayaking companies outright lie about the facts of orca whale watching.
-They make up fantasies about how they've seen killer whales more than any other person and how it all comes down to pure luck.
-Their ignorance could be excused if they weren't trying to take to your hard-earned vacation money under false pretences.
-These companies typically operate tours on the far eastern edge of the San Juan Islands from the Anacortes area.
-Decades of studies by biologists show that orca whales are sighted near Anacortes an average of only 70 times each May-September in the last 20 years.
-Over the same period they were sighted from the Lime Kiln Whale Watch Park on San Juan Island an average of 1,589 times - nearly 23 times as often!
-But these dishonest companies will tell you that they see orcas just as frequently as Sea Quest!
+Some make wild claims without keeping trip logs to back them up.
+Others try to downplay our success by saying it is just pure luck.
+These folks are simply trying to take to your hard-earned vacation money under false pretences.
+These companies typically operate tours on the eastern edge of the San Juan Islands in the Anacortes area.
+Decades of studies by biologists show that killer whales are sighted near Anacortes an average of only 70 times each summer.
+In contrast, orcas have been sighted at Lime Kiln Whale Watch Park on San Juan Island an average of 1,589 times each summer - nearly 23 times as often!
+Nevertheless, dishonest companies will tell you that they see orcas just as frequently as Sea Quest!
 Click the map on the right to see an enlarged view of the US government data for killer whale sightings in July.
 Click here to download all 12 months of killer whale watching data and be sure to zoom in to see the details.

 If you are comparing sea kayaking companies in Washington, ask to see their paddling routes and compare them to our maps of where killer whales are usually seen.
-Ask them if they can back up their orca whale watching claims with actual data and show it to you.
+Ask them if they can back up their orca whale watching claims with trip logs and show it to you.
 Click here to see our San Juan Islands kayak tour route maps that illustrate how closely we follow the main orca whale watching corridor.
 If the other company doesn’t stick to the primary killer whale route, your chances of watching killer whales with them is almost zero!
-If you have any questions, we can explain exactly why our routes are the most successful for killer whale watching.
-Remember, we pioneered orca whale watching kayak tours in the San Juan Islands over 20 years ago and our San Juan Island kayak trips are guided by actual biologists and environmental scientists that can tell you about the lives of these amazing animals.
-Our record of success is the best as we can prove it!

 Along with the acrobatic orcas, we watch whales of several other species on our San Juan Islands kayak tours.
 The minke whale, gray whale, humpback whale, Dall's porpoise, and harbor porpoise are the five most frequently seen after the killer whale.

-When averaged through the entire season, orca whales are seen on two/thirds of our kayaking trips; porpoise on more than three/fourths of the tours.
-Chances are best if you come during the peak season described below and select the longest possible kayaking trips.
+Orca whales are seen by about two/thirds of our kayaking trip guests as most paddle with us during the peak whale-watching months.
+For month-by-month whale-watching success rates read the individual trip description pages by clicking on the blue tabs at the top of the column.
+You can significantly elevate your chances by joining a kayak trip during the peak months indicated.
+Selecting the longest kayak tour you have time for also increases whale-watching success.
 Orca whale watching is most reliable from late April through early October with killer whale activity peaking mid-May to mid-August.
 Minke whales, more difficult to locate than orca whales due to their solitary habits, occur during the same period but most sightings are from mid-July to mid-October.
-Our two smallest whales, the Dall's and harbor porpoises, may be seen any time.
-Other species, such as the gray whale, humpback whale, and white-sided dolphin are less frequently seen.
+Our two smallest whales, the Dall's and harbor porpoises, are seen on more than three/fourths of our kayak tours in any month.
+Gray whales, humpback whales, and white-sided dolphins are less frequently seen.

 Sea Quest kayak trip being examined by a spyhopping killer whale - photo by Washington whale watching captain Jim Maya.